Rouis-/School_Projects/nox/README.md

 -PHP

 App description:
--program able to search in a message each word who appears in a dictionnary file and return all the words founds with the time taken for the search.
+-program able to search in a message each word who appear in a dictionnary file and return all the words founds with the time taken for the search.